-- 1.1 This report seeks Cabinet approval to initiate compulsory purchase proceedings in relation to five long term vacant houses. - 1.2 The houses have stood vacant for some years, most have been neglected and have been the source of nuisance to and/or complaint from local residents. - 1.3 The aim of the Council's Empty Homes Strategy is to encourage and persuade owners of such properties to take action to enable the satisfactory renovation of the empty houses, to facilitate re-occupation and thereby make a contribution toward meeting the increasing housing need in the City.
-The actions will also go toward eliminating the anti-social and environmental nuisance that neglected properties can so often present. - 1.4 Where owners cannot be traced or where a voluntary solution has been fully explored and exhausted, there is a compelling case in the public interest for enforcement actionto be taken by the Council to ensure that the aims of the Strategy are achieved.
-Such enforcement can, where considered appropriate, include taking compulsory purchase measures in the cases detailed below. - 1.5 Over recent years, the use by the Council of compulsory purchase powers has had significant impact on ensuring the return of particularly problematic long term empty houses to the useful housing stock.
+- 1.1 This report seeks Cabinet approval to initiate compulsory purchase proceedings in relation to threelong term vacant houses.
+The houses have stood vacant for some years, have been neglected and are the source of nuisance to and/or complaint from local residents. - 1.2 The aim of the Council's Empty Homes Strategy is to encourage and persuade owners of such properties to take action to enable the satisfactory renovation of the empty houses, to facilitate re-occupation and thereby make a contribution toward meeting the increasing housing need in the City.
+The actions will also go toward eliminatingthe anti-social and environmentalnuisancethat neglected properties can so often present.
+The re-use of these homes will also contribute towards the Council's New Homes Bonus income. - 1.3 Where owners cannot be traced or where a voluntary solution has been fully explored and exhausted, there is a compelling case in the public interest for enforcement action be taken by the Council to ensure that the aims of the Strategy are achieved.
+Such enforcement can, where considered appropriate, include taking compulsory purchase measures in the cases detailed below. - 1.4 Over recent years, the use by the Council of compulsory purchase powers has had significant impact on ensuring the return of particularly problematic long term empty houses to the useful housing stock. - 1.5 On 18 October 2011, Council Cabinet, to support the empty homes initiative resolved to initiate compulsory purchase proceedings in relation to six long-term vacant houses and to dispose of the houses by public auction.
+In order to provide flexibility in the method of sale, this report also now seeks consent to a minor variation of the Council Cabinet approval of 18 October 2011, by authorising the disposal by auction or other appropriate method, including informal tender.